info-dpv-intelligence/jobpulse/README.md

 ## 🚧 To Be Implemented

+- [ ] **Job Service Review:** The current job-service is a boilerplate; no architectural patterns or business logic have been applied yet.
+A design review and proper implementation are required.
+- [ ] Job Create/Get Endpoints: The job creation and retrieval endpoints are placeholders and need to be implemented according to the decided design and best practices.
 - [ ] Job update/delete operations
 - [ ] Advanced job search and filtering
 - [ ] Application submission API (application-service)